CMSgov/dpc-app/QuickStart.md

 This is a quick start guide for running the DPC API on your local environment.
 For full documentation, see the [User Guide](./README.md).

+Be sure to pre-install all necessary software (JDK, Docker, etc.) as described in the full documentation.

 SECURE
 ====